 The Company will operate an umbrella cash account in the name of the Company which shall be designated in different currencies into which subscription monies received from Subscribers of all of the Funds and redemption and distribution monies due to Shareholder and/or former Shareholders who have redeemed Shares in the Funds pending payment to them shall be placed ("Omnibus Cash Subscriptions, Redemptions and Dividends Account").
 All subscriptions, redemptions and dividends payable to or from the relevant Fund will be channelled and managed through the Omnibus Cash Subscriptions, Redemptions and Dividends Account and no such account shall be operated at the level of each individual Fund.
-The Omnibus Cash Subscriptions, Redemptions of the Articles of Association.
+The Omnibus Cash Subscriptions, Redemptions and Dividends Account shall be operated in accordance with the provisions of the Articles of Association.
 On issue of shares in relation to a subscription and/or on cancellation of shares relating to a redemption, the individual Fund will record that net monies are due from/to the Omnibus Cash Subscriptions, Redemptions and Dividends Account.
 On settlement of the subscriptions or redemptions, net monies will be transferred from/to the Omnibus Cash Subscriptions, Redemptions and Dividends Account to/from the relevant Fund.